-When asked if she had any concerns about competitors’ attempts to copy her products, Monisha expressed a reluctance to rely too heavily on intellectual property protections.
-She knows that there is a fast-paced commercial force in the fashion business and that some are quick to cut corners to capitalize on it.
-But she feels that, in general, proposed increased protections (such as the proposed Innovative Design Protection Act) could be “a hindrance for the designer, causing him/her to be overly cautious.”
-Monisha Raja strongly feels that while there may be clear instances of glaring infringement involving misappropriation of a logo or a trademarked label, legal protection for design must stay flexible.
-The framework cannot be so rigid as to stifle creativity.
+When asked if she had any concerns about competitors’ attempts to copy her concept or even her products, Monisha says she tries not to rely too heavily on intellectual property protections.
+She knows that the fashion business is fast-paced and that some designers are quick to cut corners to capitalize on it.
+But she feels that increased protection such as the proposed Innovative Design Protection Act could be “a hindrance for the designer, causing him/her to be overly cautious.”
+Monisha Raja strongly feels that while there may be clear instances of glaring intellectual property infringement involving misappropriation of a logo or a trademarked label, legal protection for design must stay flexible so as not to stifle creativity.

-For example, Monisha attributes much of her design inspiration to Issey Miyake and Dries Van Noten and shares that in the years following her education at Parsons School of Design, their work influenced her approach to design.
+Monisha explains that she owes much of her design inspiration to Issey Miyake and Dries Van Noten and shares that in the years following her education at Parsons School of Design, their work influenced her approach to design.
 She worked for Miyake and through that experience gained a deep appreciation for his textiles and designs.
-As she transitioned to a shoe designer she tried to capture the overall feel of Miyake’s work.
+As she transitioned to shoe design she tried to capture the overall feel of Miyake’s work.
 But, as she makes clear, nothing in her collection makes an express reference to Miyake.
 Instead, his work inspired her to build on her natural instincts and create her own brand of design.

 So, Monisha doesn’t spend time worrying if others are trying to copy her.
-Instead, she protects the artisanal work that makes the Love Is Mighty brand so strong by maintaining loyal business relationships with her suppliers and the local artisans in India.
-With the help of the Love is Mighty brand, these artisans provide for their families and preserve their indigenous craft.
+Instead, she protects the artisanal work that makes the Love Is Mighty brand so strong, by maintaining loyal relationships with suppliers and the local artisans in India.

-Monisha is particularly proud of her signature product known as the Heera (shown above) which is available online through her website.
-The Heera, made of recycled biscuit wrappers, underscores Monisha’s aesthetic and eye for detail.
-It has been such a bestseller that she recently declined an investment proposed by a large shoe manufacturing company that offered to expand her business operations in China.
-In her opinion, this would have been the anti-thesis of her company’s principles.
-It is the treasured and rare handwork, stitching and beading found on her products that make them special and it is the story behind her label that makes the Love is Mighty brand as memorable as it is inspiring.
+The Heera shoe, made of recycled biscuit wrappers, has been such a bestseller that she recently declined an investment proposed by a large shoe manufacturing company that offered to expand her business via manufacturing in China.
+In her opinion, this would have been the antithesis of her company’s principles.
+It’s the handwork, stitching and beading that make her products special and it’s the story behind her label that makes the Love is Mighty brand as memorable as it is inspiring.

 Layne Randolph, Esq. and Juan J. Rivera would like to thank Monisha Raja for her participation; we wish her much continued success with her growing company.